-The teacher did not ask any follow-up questions to the aunt’s short and vague answer "No, she just left.
-We had a meeting", as if to tell the aunt "I’m unable to interfere in or ask about your family meetings, as it’s not my place".
-At the same time, the teacher wanted to find out more details, so she questioned the student after class, "Why were you late?".
-The fact that the teacher approached the student privately indicates that she thought someone might be watching them and was afraid that Sara’s family, and especially Sara’s aunt, may find out about her repeated attempts to find outuncover more information.
-This caused the teacher to be cautious around Sara and to remove herself from the situation, refraining from providing Sara with emotional or social support or trying to solve the problem, seeming content with adopting a passive approach.
-Furthermore, as the teacher wanted to prove to the family that she did not wish to interfere in their private business, she did not provide the student with moral support, despite knowing the student is going through a difficult situation.
-Sara told the teacher "We had a meeting at home.
+The teacher did not follow-up the aunt’s vague, short reply “No, she just left.
+We had a meeting” with questions, as if to tell the aunt “Your family meetings are none of my business, and as it’s not my place to interfere.”
+At the same time, the teacher wanted to discover more details, so she questioned the student after class, asking her “Why were you late?.”
+The fact that the teacher approached the student privately indicates that she thought someone might be watching them and was afraid that Sara’s family, and especially Sara’s aunt, could learn of her repeated attempts to unearth information.
+This caused the teacher to be cautious around Sara, removing herself from the situation.
+She refrained from providing Sara with emotional or social support and did not try to solve the problem, seemingly contenting herself with adopting a passive approach.
+In other words, the teacher’s desire to prove herself to the student’s family caused her not to provide the student with moral support, despite knowing she was caught in the midst of a difficult situation.
+Sara told the teacher “We had a meeting at home.
 A foster family came.
-They came to see us so they can take us, and our caseworker and the consultant were there".
-The teacher continued asking Sara more technical questions with the sole aim of finding out more information while remaining neutral and without broaching the topic of Sara’s psychological or social situation, asking "And what happened?"
-The teacher continued asking Yes/No question to extract more information from Sara, "You’d like to stay with your aunt?" without showing any empathy for the student’s feelings which the student had firmly expressed in her response both verbally and non-verbally.
+They came to see us so they can take us, and our caseworker and the consultant were there.”
+The teacher continued asking Sara more technical questions with the sole aim of bringing more information to light.
+She attempted to remaining neutral by not broaching the topic of Sara’s psychological or social situation.
+After asking “And what happened?” the teacher continued asking Yes/No question to extract more information from Sara, such as: “You’d like to stay with your aunt?”
+Yet she did so without showing any empathy for the student’s feelings which she had firmly expressed in both her verbal and non-verbal responses.

-By asking "So, the family wants to take just you or your brothers too?" the teacher is continuing her attempts to extract information without addressing the student’s feelings which were clearly expressed in the student’s statement "Just me.
-But I want to stay with my brothers!"
-The teacher did not comment on the painful situation the student expressed nor did she assert her leadership to change the situation.
-Instead, she just repeated what Sara said, without trying to solve the issue or show solidarity, as if to indicate that it is not within her power to change the situation, despite Sara’s depressing confession in the last sentence that did not want to be separated from her brothers.
+The teacher’s question “So, the family wants to take just you or your brothers too?” continues her attempts to extract information without addressing the student’s feelings.
+These sentiments were clearly expressed in the student’s statement “Just me.
+But I want to stay with my brothers!”
+The teacher did not comment on the painful situation that the student expressed, nor did she assert her leadership in an attempt to change the situation.
+Instead, she just repeated what Sara had said, without trying to solve the issue or show solidarity, as if to indicate that it was not within her power to change the situation, despite Sara’s depressing confession in the last sentence that she did not want to be separated from her brothers.

-When comparing the events in the two dilemmas, we can see that Salma (the teacher from the first dilemma) was very positive and willing to do what she could to help, even if she did not have the necessary resources to do so.
-Dalia (the teacher for the second dilemma), on the other hand, despite the severity of the situation, did not have the motivation, or perhaps the courage, to get involved in the situation, as was evidenced by the lack of confidence with which she approached the situation and the fact that she did not express solidarity with Sara.
+When comparing the events in the two dilemmas, we can see that Salma, the teacher in the first dilemma, was very positive and willing to do what she could to help, even if she did not have the necessary resources to do so.
+On the other hand, Dalia, the teacher in the second dilemma, did not have the motivation, or perhaps the courage, to get involved in the situation despite its gravity, as evidenced by the lack of confidence that characterized her approach and the fact that she did not express solidarity with Sara.

 10.3 Linguistic and Educational Aspects of the Second Dilemma